-Accountable officer

-A senior officer (normally the head) of a provider responsible and accountable to OfS and Research England (and ultimately to Parliament) for ensuring that the provider uses OfS and Research England funds in ways that are consistent with the purposes for which those funds were given, and complies with the conditions attached to them.
+Accountable officer A senior officer (normally the head) of a provider responsible and accountable to OfS and Research England (and ultimately to Parliament) for ensuring that the provider uses OfS and Research England funds in ways that are consistent with the purposes for which those funds were given, and complies with the conditions attached to them.
 These include the conditions set out in the Higher Education and Research Act 2017 and in these terms and conditions of Research England grant.

-Accounting officer (of UKRI)

-As accounting officer, the chief executive of UKRI has a personal responsibility to safeguard public funds and achieve value for money as set out in HM Treasury guidance, 'Managing Public Money' and any subsequent guidance.
+Accounting officer (of UKRI) As accounting officer, the chief executive of UKRI has a personal responsibility to safeguard public funds and achieve value for money as set out in HM Treasury guidance, 'Managing Public Money' and any subsequent guidance.
 This includes responsibility for the public funds allocated by UKRI to higher and further education providers and other bodies for education, research and associated purposes.

-Accounts direction

-OfS publish an annual accounts direction, which states OfS's and Research England's financial reporting requirements.
+Accounts direction OfS publish an annual accounts direction, which states OfS's and Research England's financial reporting requirements.
 OfS registered providers and their external auditors must comply with it.
 ANOC Adjusted net operating cash flow.
 ASSUR Annual sustainability assurance reports.

-Governing body The university council, board of governors or other body ultimately responsible for the management and administration of the provider's revenue and property, and the conduct of its affairs.
+Governing body The university council, board of governors or other body ultimately responsible for the management and administration of the provider's revenue and property, and the conduct of its affairs. revenue and property, and the conduct of its analis.
 HE Higher education.

-HEFCE Higher Education Funding Council for England.

-HEP or 'Provider' Higher education provider.
-The use of this term refers to:

-(a) higher education providers receiving funding from Research England in line with regulatory arrangements in the transitional period:

-(b) registered higher education providers that receive Research England funding from 1 August 2019 under the OfS regulatory framework.

-HESA Higher Education Statistics Agency.

-JANET High-speed computer network supported by all the four higher and further education funding bodies, which links universities and colleges in the UK.

-SuperJANET is the enhanced network.

-State

-RE-P-2021-01

-Office for Students
+HE HEFCE Higher education.
+HEFCE HEP or Higher education.
+Higher Education Funding Council for England.
+Higher education provider that is registered with the Office for Students HEFCE HEP or 'Provider' Higher education.Higher Education Funding Council for England.Higher education provider that is registered with the Office for Students (OfS) and receives Research England funding.

-Operating The Operating Framework explains how higher education providers in the extent and for the purposes authorised by Parliament.

-Framework England are held to account and regulated.

-Regularity Regularity is a public finance requirement for funds to be applied only to are exercised by its Research England committee under Section 97 of the Higher Education and Research Act 2017, but should be read as including
+Operating Framework The Operating Framework explains how higher education providers in England are held to account and regulated.
+Regularity Regularity is a public finance requirement for funds to be applied only to the extent and for the purposes authorised by Parliament.
+Research England The Research England committee of UKRI.
+References to Research England in this these terms and conditions relate to UKRI functions that are exercised by its Research England committee under Section 97 of the Higher Education and Research Act 2017, but should be read as including UKRI, which retains responsibility for those functions.
+Secretary of State Refers to the Secretary of State for Business, Energy and Industrial Strategy, but depending on context can refer to the Secretary of State for Education.

-Research The Research England committee of UKRI.
-References to Research England in this these terms and conditions relate to UKRI functions that

-UKRI, which retains responsibility for those functions.

-Secretary of Refers to the Secretary of State for Business, Energy and Industrial

-Strategy, but depending on context can refer to the Secretary of State for

-Education.

 SLC Student Loans Company Limited.

-UKRI United Kingdom Research and Innovation

-VFM Value for money.
+UKRI United Kingdom Research and Innovation VFM Value for money.